AlexanderCaradonna/Excel-Portfolio/README.md

 Identified the **top 5 European countries** by **incoming transfers** in the 2022/2023 season.

-Calculated:
+Calculated for each of the top countries:
 - Total number of incoming transfers
 - Average Transfer Fee per Player
-- **Average transfer fee per player** = Total Spending / Number of Transfers
+  **Average transfer fee per player** = Total Transfer Spending / Number of Transfers
+- Used `SUMIF` to calculate total transfer spending for each respective country
+- Used the `LARGE` function to dynamically extract the top 5 countries based on total incoming transfers.

 ### 📈 Visualization